.

 - Filing a lawsuit against the wrong party

-In a claim for legal malpractice case, do I have to prove that I would have won my case?
+In a claim for legal malpractice, do I have to prove that I would have won my case?

-In the state of Ohio, a client must show that their case had merit, but there is not a requirement to completely prove the case within a case as is sometimes required in other states.
+In the state of Ohio, a client must show that their case has merit, but there is no requirement to completely prove the case within a case, as is sometimes required in other states.

 How are damages calculated in a claim for legal malpractice?